Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: Eikonal method

-The corresponding amplitudes for the Figs.~\ref{fig: soft emission}.B-\ref{fig: soft emission}.D with the eikonal gluon insertion are given by ${\cal M}_{1}^{(I)}$, with $I = B,\, C,\, D$.
+The amplitudes for Figs.~\ref{fig: soft emission}.B-\ref{fig: soft emission}.D, where we have the insertion of an eikonal gluon, are identified by ${\cal M}_{1}^{(I)}$ with $I = B,\, C,\, D$.
 They can be obtained from the Born one in Fig.~\ref{fig: soft emission}.A through proper replacements in a light-cone gauge.
-In particular, for ${\cal M}_{1}^{(B)}$ we have

-According to the eikonal approximation we can neglect all the components of $p_g^\mu$ w.r.t.\ the hard momenta in the numerators, such as $p_a^\mu$.
-Moreover, the last two terms in the first line do not contribute since $\varepsilon_{\lambda_a}(p_a) \cdot p_a = 0$ and the amplitude fulfills the Ward identity.
-Because this replacement does not depend on $k$, we can apply it directly to Eq.~\eqref{eq: M0 NRQCD}, obtaining
+Here we list those needed to evaluate ${\cal M}_{1}$: